 Less severe symptoms, or those that may not necessarily appear to be related to a skull fracture, may include:

 A doctor may be able to diagnose a fracture by simply performing a physical examination of the head.
-However, it is useful to diagnose the extent and exact nature of the damage, which requires more exact diagnostic tools.
+However, it’s useful to diagnose the extent and exact nature of the damage.
+This requires more specific diagnostic tools.

-The most common tool used, however, is a CT or CAT scan, also known as a computed tomography scan.
-This technique usually gives the clearest picture of the fracture and any damage to the brain because it produces a three-dimensional image.
+The most common tool used is a CT or CAT scan.
+This test usually provides the clearest picture of the fracture and any damage to the brain because it produces a 3D image.

-Treatment for a skull fracture depends on several factors.
-A doctor will take into consideration the patient’s age, health, and medical history as well as the type of fracture, its severity, and any resulting brain injuries.
+Skull fractures aren’t managed like other bone fractures.
+Treatment will depend on several factors.
+Your doctor will take into consideration your age, health, and medical history, as well as the type of fracture, its severity, and any resulting brain injuries.